SwannPnct/react-tournament-ready/README.md

 ### 1.0.4
 exported bracket generation function so it be usable as a helper for an usage outside of the component

+### 1.0.5 to 1.0.7
+bracket handling for 1 or 2 teams, removed unused dependencies